Pikachu973/PikaGen/README.md

 3. Is it a virus/malware?
 No, you can upload it on virustotal to check.
 ![Screenshot 2023-05-18 at 5 52 50 PM](https://github.com/Pikachu973/PikaGen/assets/78415791/716c7131-c82f-4cd8-bf4d-9f4324484383)

 4. Is there support?
-No.
+Yes, you can contact me on Discord, and ill reply when im free :)

+Discord: !
+PikaTheCutest#4514

 5. Updates?
 Yes.